 - Estrogen.
 Don't use DHEA with estrogen.
 Combining DHEA and estrogen might cause symptoms of excess estrogen, such as nausea, headache and insomnia.

 - Lithium.
 Use of DHEA with lithium might reduce the drug's effectiveness.

 - Selective serotonin reuptake inhibitors.
 Use of DHEA with this type of antidepressant might cause manic symptoms.

 - Triazolam (Halcion).
-Using DHEA with this sedative might cause central nervous system depression, which can affect your breathing rate and heart rate.
+Using DHEA with this sedative might increase the effects of this drug, causing excessive sedation and affecting your breathing and heart rate.

-- Valproic acid (Depakene).
-Use of DHEA with this anticonvulsant might reduce the drug's effectiveness.
+- Valproic acid.
+Use of DHEA with this medication used to treat seizures and bipolar disorder might reduce the drug's effectiveness.